 Any examination not taken at the scheduled time due to an excused absence must be made up at a time arranged with or by the instructor.
 Generally, tests missed for an unexcused absence cannot be made up.

-All students who anticipate missing an exam will submit in writing, 24 hours in advance of the exam, to the department secretary the student's name and reason for missing the exam.
-Those students who are ill the day of the exam will notify the department secretary by phone (X6555) prior to the time of the exam.
+Any student who anticipates missing an exam due to an excused absence will submit his name and reason for missing the exam to the instructor or to the department's administrative assistant.
+The notification must be in writing and it must be at least 24 hours in advance of the exam.
+Those students who are ill on the day of the exam will either notify the instructor or the department's administrative assistant prior to the time of the exam.
+The instructor may be most easily reached by email, and the department's administrative assistant may be reached by phone at extension 6555.
 A doctor's written excuse will be expected upon the student's return to the classroom.
 Failure to comply with the above rules forfeits the right of the student to make up the missed exam.